 So now it’s your time to get back in the game called “your life” and enjoy the freedom you will experience with absolute control over your stress.
 Reach out to us today and bring A Badge of Honor: Healing Our Heroes Workshop to your department today!

 In partnership with Law Enforcement Mental Health Alliance of North TX (LEMHA).
 Breakfast lunch, and materials provided.

-The workshop is open to all active first responders, fire, EMS, law enforcement, dispatch and forensics.
+The workshop is open to all active first responders, fire, EMS, law enforcement, dispatch, investigators and forensics.